Progressive Cartilage Loss | Biomechanical Overload | Non-operative to Total Knee Arthroplasty

 Knee osteoarthritis (OA) is the most common articular disorder worldwide and a leading cause of disability in older adults.
 It represents a final common pathway of cartilage failure resulting from biomechanical stress exceeding the joint's repair capacity.

-Knee OA is the number one indication for total knee arthroplasty in Australia (AOANJRR).
+Knee OA is the leading indication for total knee arthroplasty worldwide and a top global cause of years lived with disability.
 Understanding the spectrum from early conservative management to advanced reconstructive options is essential for the Orthopaedic exam.

-- Prevalence: 10% symptomatic in adults over 60
+- Prevalence: approximately 10% symptomatic in adults over 60; radiographic OA far higher

-- Gender: Female to male ratio 2:1 after menopause
+- Gender: female to male ratio approximately 2:1, rising after menopause

-- Workforce: Major cause of work disability in over 50s
+- Workforce: major cause of work disability and early retirement in over 50s

 Pathophysiology and Biomechanics